TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Locals’ Tips for Nightlife in Lisbon

-Salvador’s tip for Fado fans: instead of touristy Fado restaurants and clubs, head for more authentic places like "Tasca do Chico" and "Mesa dos Frades"; or check out performances in "Fabrica do Braço de Prata", and use these off-the-beaten-track tips for Lisbon.
+Salvador's tip for Fado fans: instead of touristy Fado restaurants and clubs, head for more authentic places like "Tasca do Chico" and "Mesa dos Frades" or check out performances in "Fabrica do Braço de Prata."
+Here is one recent take on the "Top 6 Hidden Lisbon Restaurants Where Locals Eat."

-Gonzalo’s tips for cozy Portuguese wine bars (on top of the ones we visited such as "Taverna Rua Flores", "Pharmacia" with its small plates to share, "Le Consulat" in the old French consulate, "By the Wine" with its excellent pulled pork sandwich, and "Pensão Amor", previously a brothel): "BA Wine Bar do Bairro Alto", "Grapes and Bites", "Portologia", specializing in Port wines, and the small and intimate "Garrafeira Alfaia".
-In all these wine bars, the main wines served are from the Douro, Dão, Alentejo, Madeira, Setúbal (dessert wine), and Minho (vinho verde) regions.
+Gonzalo's tips for cozy Portuguese wine bars (on top of the ones we visited such as "Taverna Rua Flores," "Pharmacia" with its small plates to share, "Le Consulat" in the old French consulate, "By the Wine" with its excellent pulled pork sandwich, and "Pensão Amor," previously a brothel): "BA Wine Bar do Bairro Alto," "Grapes and Bites," "Portologia," specializing in Port wines, and the small and intimate "Garrafeira Alfaia."
+The leading wines served in all these wine bars are from the Douro, Dão, Alentejo, Madeira, Setúbal (dessert wine), and Minho (vinho verde) regions.

 Related Topics